mondo-project/mondo-integration/README.md

 ### Integration project

 Import all projects from this repository.
+Go to the `uk.ac.york.mondo.integration.targetplatform`, open the `uk.ac.york.mondo.thrift.osgi.example.targetplatform.target` Target Definition file and click **Set as Target Platform**.

 API
 ---